parkerblume/fraud-detection/README.md

    ```
 6. In a new terminal run: ``node fraud-detection-ethereum/scripts/fetch_addresses.js``

-7. Run the backend services:
+7. Run the backend services in your python environment:
    ```bash
    cd app
    uvicorn main:app --reload